nzs-code/JobAppTracker/README.md

   - Implements Swagger UI for API documentation

 - **Frontend**
-  - User Interface which is built with ReactJS v19
+  - User Interface is built with ReactJS v19
   - Has a simple UI that allows users to:
     - List all job applications.
     - Add a new application.
-    - Update an application (e.g., update status to Applied/Interview/Offer/Rejected).
+    - Update an application (e.g. Update status to Applied/Interview/Offer/Rejected).
   - Utilizes Axios for API communication.
   - Displays a table with the following columns:
     - Company Name